folio-org/docs/content/en/docs/Users/_index.md

 -    In the **Financial transaction detail report** modal, specify a date range by entering a **Start date** and an **End date**.
 Select the **Fee/fine owner**.
 Select the **Associated service points** (optional).
 -   Click on **Save & close**.

-Depending on your browser and its configurations, the file automatically downloads and you will be prompted to open it or save it.
+An *Export in progress* message will appear and depending on your browser and its configurations, the file either automatically downloads or you are prompted to open and save it.
+If there are no transactions to report, a *No items found* message appears and no file is generated.

 ## Refunds to process manually report
 The Refunds to process manually report is a report that provides library administration with a list of patrons requiring refunds.
 It is available for download as a comma-separated values (CSV) file.